keenlycode/shelfdb/README.md

 `ShelfQuery` is much like python `list` and use same concept to query entries from database such as `insert`, `slice`, `sort`, `filter`, `map` with addition features.

 ### insert(_entry_)
-Insert an entry to shelf, automatic generate uuid1 for the entry's ID
+Insert an entry to shelf, automatic generate uuid1 for the entry's ID.
 #### args:
 _entry_ = Python dict object to be stored.
 #### example: